Rishthegreat/Notes/School/Unit 3 - Cellular Energetics.md

 		- 36-38 ATP
 	- Yields 686 kcal energy per mole of glucose oxidized

 In the absense of oxygen, ATP production can still continue.
-This is called fermentation
+This is called [[Fermentation]]
-- 2 major types
-	- Lactic Acid Fermentations in Animals
-	- Ethanol (alcohol) Fermentation in Bacteria like yeast

 #### Fitness 3.7